10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 HTML;
 ```

-We should avoid heredoc/nowdoc syntax and use traditional string concatenation & echoing.
+Engineers should avoid heredoc/nowdoc syntax and use traditional string concatenation & echoing instead.
+The HTML isn't as easy to read.
+But, we can be sure escaping happens right at the point of output, regardless of what happened to a variable beforehand.

 ```php
 // Something naughty could happen to the string...